OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:33

-Now then, at the resurrection whose wife will she be, since the seven were married to her?”
+Now then, at the resurrection whose wife will she be, since all seven were married to her?”

 ## Luke 20:34